yujunz/gitlab.com-runbooks/elastic/doc/elasticsearch-integration-in-gitlab.md

 ## Creating and removing indices ##

-### Creating and removing indices - TLDR ###

-Creating:
-- The rake task that creates the index is also setting up mapping, so the easiest way to create the index is by using [the rake task](https://docs.gitlab.com/ee/integration/elasticsearch.html#gitlab-elasticsearch-rake-tasks).
-If you don't use that rake task you'll have to create mappings yourself!

-Removing:
-- Removing can be done through kibana's index management page

 ### Recreating an index ###

 In gitlab's admin panel, disable for all namespaces -> wipe elastic cluster -> use clear_index_status rake task to "forget" all indexing progress -> recreate index

 ### Creating an index (shards considerations) ###

-At the time of writing, the rake task does not allow you to specify the number of shards ( https://gitlab.com/gitlab-org/gitlab-ee/issues/2087 ).
-This will result in number_of_routing_shards being set to 5 and this prevents the index from being split.
+[The rake task](https://docs.gitlab.com/ee/integration/elasticsearch.html#gitlab-elasticsearch-rake-tasks) that creates the index is also setting up mappings, so the easiest way to create the index is by using it rather than creating the index manually.
+If you don't use that rake task you'll have to create mappings yourself!

+The rake task actually will schedule 4 other tasks, which includes index_snippets which will index all index_snippets.
+Make sure this is what you want.

 You can only split the index if you have a sufficient number of routing_shards.
 The number_of_routing_shards translates to the number of keys in the hashing table so it cannot be adjusted after the index has been created.

 ELK 6.x will by default create as many routing shards as there were shards defined during index creation.
 By default, indeces are created with 5 shards, which means that by default there will be 5 routing shards, which means you cannot split the index once it's created using defaults.

 ELK 7.x by default uses a very high number of routing shards which allows you to split the index.

+### Removing an index ###

+Removing can be done through kibana's index management page

 ## Shards management ##